 “It’s finally funded,” Kachmar said of the gap project.
 “We have raised just under $600,000, and we leveraged an additional $5.5 million in state and federal transportation funding.”
 Due to the challenging aspects of the project, construction is expected to take 18 to 24 months.

 Then, there is the “Blaze a Trail South” drive that would add an 11-mile section south from Kennebunk.
-A feasibility study is currently underway on that section, which would largely follow the gas line.
+A feasibility study was also completed on that section, which would largely follow the gas line.

 Much of the attention focuses on the northern section because the South Portland-to-Kennebunk portion is mostly off road (except for the two gaps), while the section to the south is mostly on road, noted Kachmar.